cartogram/rnd-summit-web-workshop/Step 0: Introduction.md

 ## Introduction

 Hello and welcome to the Rnd Summmit Web Workshop.
-Let's start by doing introductions around the room.
+Let's start with introductions and going around the room.
 Everyone state your name, the city you live in, role at Shopify and favorite Shopify snack.

 _(Organizers take part in this as well)_